crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - the project is more about having a runtime that detects anomalies during fuzzing than creating a fuzzer in itself
 - we can decouple the project from LibAFL furthermore and remove our fork of LibAFL to be sync with the upstream version
+- for convenience we still are couple with `libafl_frida` by implementing the